codingadventures/LINQBridgeVs/README.md

 - [JSON.NET](https://github.com/JamesNK/Newtonsoft.Json) is an awesome serializer.
 It has become part of the .NET Framework and it is used by millions worlwide, now it has become the standard.
 LINQBridgeVs mainly uses the BinaryFormatter, but should it fail, it uses JSON.NET as a fallback mechanism.
 - [VsRestart](https://github.com/ilmax/vs-restart) is an extension that restart Visual Studio under Administrator privileges.
 Unfortunately the project seems abandoned.
 The extension works only with Visual Studio 2013.
 However, code proved to be working with any Visual Studio version.
 - [MahApps](https://github.com/MahApps/MahApps.Metro) which was the first open source project to make WPF truly modern.
-- [ILMerge](https://github.com/Microsoft/ILMerge) is a utility that merges multiple .NET assemblies into a single assembly.

 [logo]: https://raw.github.com/codingadventures/LINQBridgeVs/master/Src/VsExtension/LINQBridgeLogo.png "LINQBridge"